vipi12/GitHubApi/README.md

 You will see that there are already a couple of endpoints in the `microservice` they are fundamentally there to demonstrate the use of the [karate](https://github.com/intuit/karate) library and should not be taken as complete examples.

-### Assesment
+### Assessment

-Your submission will be judge along the following criterea.
+Your submission will be judged on the following criteria.

 - The solution works.
 - The solution is maintainable.